Devon Windsor Tucks Her Sunglasses In The Waistband Of Her String Bikini In Sizzling ‘Golden Hour’ Snap

-Devon Windsor recently enjoyed another relaxing day on the beach, where she looked hotter than ever in yet another bikini by her own design.
+Devon Windsor recently enjoyed another relaxing day on the beach, where she looked hotter than ever in yet another bikini.
 The Victoria’s Secret model took to her Instagram account on Thursday to show off the smoking-hot “golden hour” look that has quickly proved popular with her adoring fans.

 The 26-year-old slipped into a scanty black-and-brown textured two-piece from her own Devon Windsor Swim line for her beach excursion.
 The look included a bandeau-style top with a flattering ruched design in the middle of its cups that helped to accentuate her ample bust.
 Its sweetheart neckline teased her audience with a glimpse of cleavage, while its thin spaghetti straps drew attention to her toned arms and shoulders.